Former NCAA Division I head coach Don Friday enters his sixth season at the helm of Penn State Harrisburg’s men’s basketball program in 2019-20.

 From 2008-2012, Friday was the head coach at Division I Saint Francis (Pa.).
 Under Friday’s watch, the Red Flash competed against some of the nation’s most storied programs, including North Carolina, Ohio State, Notre Dame and Pittsburgh.
-During his four-year stay at Saint Francis, Friday led the Red Flash to back-to-back Northeast Conference (NEC) playoff appearances in 2010 and 2011.
-The 2010 postseason berth was the team’s first since 2005.
+During his four-year stint at SFU, Friday led the program to back-to-back Northeast Conference (NEC) playoff appearances in 2010 and 2011.
+The 2010 postseason berth was the team’s first since the 2005 campaign.

-Prior to his time at Saint Francis, Friday was the head coach at Lycoming, where he manned the program’s helm from 2003-2008.
-In 2004, Friday’s squad won the Middle Atlantic Conference (MAC) Freedom Tournament title and ranked second in the nation in rebounding amongst Division III teams.
-He was named the MAC Coach of the Year in 2006 and again two years later when he led the Warriors to the 2008 MAC Commonwealth regular season championship.
+Prior to his time at Saint Francis, Friday was the head coach at Lycoming from 2003-2008.
+In 2004, Friday’s squad won the Middle Atlantic Conference (MAC) Freedom Championship and ranked second in the nation in rebounding amongst Division III teams.
+He was named the conference’s coach of the year in 2006 and again two years later when he led the Warriors to the 2008 MAC Commonwealth regular-season championship.

-Friday also has over a decade of assistant coaching experience to his credit, including stops at Bucknell from 1994-2003, where he served under highly respected head coach Patrick Flannery , and Lebanon Valley, his alma mater, from 1989-1994.
-Friday was a member of the Dutchmen staff that led LVC to an NCAA Division III national championship victory in 1994.
+Friday also has more than a decade of assistant coaching experience to his credit, including stops at Bucknell from 1994-2003, where he served under legendary head coach Pat Flannery , and Lebanon Valley, his alma mater, from 1989-1994.
+Friday was a member of the Flying Dutchmen staff that led LVC to an NCAA Division III National Championship victory over New York University (NYU) in 1994.

-Friday took the reigns of Penn State Harrisburg’s men’s basketball program following a brief stint as an assistant at Susquehanna a year ago.
-He earned his MBA and his Bachelor’s of Science in Management from Lebanon Valley.
-He currently resides in Annville, Pa. with his wife Amy and son, Donald.
+He earned his MBA and his Bachelor’s of Science in Management from Lebanon Valley College.
+He currently resides in Annville, Pa. with his wife, Amy, and son, Donald.